civetweb/civetweb/docs/Installing.md

 Linux
 ---

-1. Download the latest *civetweb.tar.gz* from [SourceForge](https://sourceforge.net/projects/civetweb/files/)
+1. Download the latest *civetweb.tar.gz* from [SourceForge](https://sourceforge.net/projects/civetweb/files/) or [GitHub](https://github.com/civetweb/civetweb/releases)
 2. Open archive and change to the new directory.
 3. make help
 4. make
 5. make install
 6. Run the program ```/usr/local/bin/civetweb```, it will use the configuration file */usr/local/etc/civetweb.conf*.

+Most Linux systems support auto completion of command line arguments.
+To enable bash auto completion for the civetweb stand-alone executable, set *resources/complete.lua* as complete command.
+See comments in that file for further instructions.